 Adding Materials from the Material Library

-You can add a material from the material library by clicking the Material Library button in the Resources panel.
+You can add a material from the material library by clicking the Asset Library button in the top left of Lens Studio.

 The material will then be added to your